featureflow/featureflow-node-sdk/README.md

 The easiest way to get started is to follow the [Featureflow quick start guides](http://docs.featureflow.io/docs)

+To see a running nodejs example please see [here](https://github.com/featureflow/featureflow-node-example)

 ## Change Log

 Please see [CHANGELOG](https://github.com/featureflow/featureflow-node-sdk/blob/master/CHANGELOG.md).